Axologic/Theralist-Public/index.md

 - [Canadian Mental Health Association](https://cmha.ca) - Offers nationwide mental health programs, services, and information.
 - [Mental Health Commission of Canada](https://www.mentalhealthcommission.ca) - Advocates for mental health strategies, policies, and initiatives in Canada.
 - [Jack.org](https://jack.org) - A network of young leaders transforming the way Canadians think about mental health.

-## Contributing
-Feel free to open a pull request to add any relevant mental health resources or suggest changes.
-We welcome contributions from the community to ensure this list remains current and useful!

-## License
-This project is licensed under the MIT License.